-APR 18 2011
+MAY 29 2012

-MEMORANDUM FOR ASSISTANT SECRETARY OF DEFENSE
+MEMORANDUM FOR ASSISTANT SECRETARY OF DEFENSE (PUBLIC AFFAIRS)

-(PUBLIC AFFAIRS)

 DEPUTY ASSISTANT SECRETARY OF THE ARMY

-(MANPOWER AND RESERVE AFFAIRS)
+(HUMAN RESOURCES)

 DEPUTY ASSISTANT SECRETARY OF THE NAVY

 (MILITARY PERSONNEL POLICY)

 DEPUTY ASSISTANT SECRETARY OF THE AIR FORCE

 (FORCE MANAGEMENT INTEGRATION)

-SUBJECT: DoD Family Advocacy Program (FAP) Fiscal Year (FY) 2010 Data
+SUBJECT: DoD Family Advocacy Program Fiscal Year 2011 (FY11) Data

-Attached for your information is an information paper on the FY2010 FAP domestic and child abuse data (TAB A); briefing slides on the FY2010 FAP spouse and child abuse data (TAB B); key findings from the FY2010 FAP spouse and child abuse data (TAB C); and questions and answers for Public Affairs Offices (TAB D).
+Attached for your information are an information paper on the FY11 Family Advocacy Program (FAP) domestic and child abuse data (Attachment 1); briefing slides on the FY11 FAP spouse and child abuse data (Attachment 2); key findings from the FY11 FAP spouse and child abuse data (Attachment 3); and questions and answers for Public Affairs Offices (Attachment 4).

-The rate of reported incidents of suspected spouse abuse increased 3 percent from FY09 but declined nearly 10 percent since FY01.
-The rate of incidents per 1,000 couples that met FAP criteria for entry into the FAP Central Registry with personally identifying information increased 11 percent from FY09 but declined 32 percent since FY01.
+The rate of reported incidents of suspected spouse abuse increased 2.4 percent from FY10 but declined nearly 7.6 percent since FY01.
+The rate of incidents per 1,000 couples that met FAP criteria for entry into the FAP Central Registry fell slightly by less than 1 percent from FY10 and declined 32.7 percent since FY01.

-The rate of reported incidents of suspected child abuse and neglect increased 15 percent from FY09 but decreased 8.5 percent since FY01.
-The rate of incidents per 1,000 children that met FAP criteria increased 19 percent in FY10, though that rate has declined 17 percent since FY01.
+The rate of reported incidents of suspected child abuse and neglect remained stable at 12.9 percent but decreased 8.5 percent from FY01.
+The rate of incidents per 1,000 children that met FAP criteria increased 1.7 percent in FY11, though that rate has declined 14.7 percent since FY01.

-It is too soon to know if these increases are indicative of a trend or merely a one year anomaly, such as in 2004.
-The OSD Family Advocacy Program (FAP) directorate is working in concert with your Service FAP leaders to identify at risk communities and intensify prevention efforts with them.
+The OSD (FAP) is working in concert with your Service FAP leaders to identify at risk communities and intensify prevention efforts with them.
 With your continued support, we hope to continue to ensure the safety and well being of all of our military families.